 Thankfully, after filming their story, we were able to help them.
 We returned the next day with bags of rice, flour, oil and (fresh from the market), a goat!
 How I managed to wrestle a somewhat reluctant goat into the back of a pickup truck, is a story for another day!

 When the programme finally aired, it generated a huge response for World Vision.
 Denise communicated the need brilliantly and the viewers responded in their thousands.
-Standing in front of the TV at work, watching the show go out and hearing all the phones ringing crazily behind me, is a moment I will never forget.
+Standing in front of the TV at the World Vision offices, watching the show go out and hearing all the phones ringing crazily behind me, is a moment I will never forget.
 It felt like we were (accidentally) part of something utterly extraordinary.

 Over the years that followed, I never forgot Fred and Emmanuel.
 I had a couple of updates and I heard how much the programme had changed their lives.
 Thanks to the show, World Vision’s support and Denise’s epic fundraising, the boys were given a new home, were able to go to school and I heard they were now growing bananas on a small plot of land, which enabled them to have an income.